 sitting in sleeping bags talking

 The transition range is defined as the temperature at which a standard user is fighting the cold by curling up but still in “thermal equilibrium” (aka not shivering).
 Within this transition range lies the performance limit of a sleeping bag or quilt, which is the official temperature rating given to that bag.
+The Comfort Range however, is just that.
+Most people can expect to be comfortable in that range without worry, so a 20F bag should take you easily down into the freezing temperatures of a cold fall night.

 Sleeping Bags